10 Natural Cough Remedies That Are Worth Trying

 Cough remedy: Steep some thyme

 Thyme is not only useful for flavoring your poultry—it also serves as an impressive cough suppressant.
 “The volatile oils in the plant have an effect on the cough reflex, calming the tendency to cough,” explains Leslie Solomonian, a doctor of naturopathic medicine.
 It can be consumed as a tea by mixing 2 teaspoons of crushed leaves into 1 cup boiling water, covering it, steeping for 10 minutes and then straining, but Dr. Solomonian’s favorite way to use it as a cough remedy is to add it to honey and onion.
+Keep in mind you should never give honey to a baby under age one due to the risk of life-threatening infant botulism.
+Here are some home remedies for cough that are safe for kids.

 Cough remedy: Fight with flax, honey, and lemon